 Sometimes also called legal assistants, paralegals handle legal duties but are not licensed attorneys/lawyers.
 Paralegals can’t legally advise clients, but they do perform substantive legal work under the supervision of an attorney.
 Without them, attorneys and law firms may not be able to cope with a wide and growing range of tasks that includes case planning, conducting legal research and drafting legal documents.

-Knowing that you can provide that type of support to some of the nation’s biggest legal offices may excite you.
-The role of a paralegal is just as much challenging as it is intellectually rewarding.
-So, if you are interested in becoming a paralegal, read on to learn more about the pros and cons of being a paralegal, and what to do to benefit from a paralegal career.
+You may ask, is a paralegal a good career?
+Knowing that you can provide that type of support to some of the nation’s biggest legal offices may excite you, but the role of a paralegal is just as much challenging as it is intellectually rewarding.
+So, if you are interested in this career, read on to learn more about the pros and cons of being a paralegal, and what to do to benefit from a paralegal career.
+Meanwhile, you may also check another guide on how to become a paralegal.

 Life as a Paralegal